Installation#

 • deactivate: deactivate

-Following contents assume that the virtualenv has already been activated.
+Following contents assume that the virtual environment has already been activated.

 Clone the repository#